Milton, Georgia

 Milton is a city in Fulton County, Georgia, United States, located about 30 miles (48 km) north of downtown Atlanta.
 Incorporated on December 1, 2006, the population was 41,296 as of the 2020 census.
-Milton is one of the wealthiest cities in the state of Georgia and is known for its high quality of life, excellent schools, and affluent community.

 The city is named after Revolutionary War hero John Milton, who is also the namesake of the former Milton County that included modern-day Milton between 1857 and 1931.
 With over 39 square miles of land, much of it agriculturally zoned, Milton is characterized by its rural and equestrian heritage, spacious residential lots, and a small-town feel combined with the amenities of a metropolitan area.
 It is bordered by Cherokee and Forsyth counties, as well as the cities of Roswell and Alpharetta.

 History

-Early Inhabitants and European Settlement (1000-1832)
+Early Inhabitants and European settlement (1000-1832)

 The lands of what is now Milton, Georgia, were once the domain of the Cherokee Nation, whose presence in Georgia dates back over 10,000 years.
 This indigenous group, speaking an Iroquoian language, cultivated a society with a strong kinship system, with their social life revolving around village structures, ceremonial mounds, and agricultural practices, notably corn farming.
 The arrival of European settlers from coastal Georgia, the Carolinas, and beyond brought new dynamics to the region.
 These early settlers engaged in trade with the Cherokee and, at times, intermarried, creating a blended frontier society.
 However, the relationship between the two groups became increasingly strained due to escalating demands for land by state and federal governments, a situation exacerbated by the discovery of gold in nearby Dahlonega in 1828.
 The subsequent desire for land acquisition led to the tragic Trail of Tears in 1832, mandated by President Andrew Jackson, which forcibly removed the Cherokee from Georgia to designated territories in present-day Oklahoma.

-Agrarian Beginnings and Milton County (1832-1932)
+Agrarian beginnings and Milton County (1832–1932)

 Following the Cherokee removal, the State of Georgia implemented a land lottery system, with the final lottery in 1832 involving the territory that would become Milton.
 Settlers drawn by the prospect of land ownership began to populate the area, converting the dense forests into farmland and pastures.
 The agricultural landscape was dotted with small subsistence farms and a few larger plantations, with cotton emerging as a significant cash crop alongside the production of fruits, vegetables, and livestock.
 The community's roots deepened with the establishment of Milton County in 1857, named after John Milton, an American Revolutionary War hero and politician.
 Despite the county's initial opposition to secession, the broader state sentiment led Georgia into the Civil War, profoundly affecting the local population.